reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Lines 30 - 32 define the `reportCancellation`.
 It takes in no argument.

-* Line 31 logs to the console an order cancellation message.
+* Line 31 logs a cancellation message to the console.

 * Line 33 defines the `reportPayment` `{!rsh} function`.
-It takes `payment` as an argument and logs to the console a message confirming payment by the `buyer`.
+It takes `payment` as an argument and logs a message to the console confirming payment by the `buyer`.

 * Line 34 defines the `reportTransfer` `{!rsh} function`.
-It takes `payment` as an argument and logs to the console a message showing that funds have been transferred to the `seller`.
+It takes `payment` as an argument and logs a message to the console showing that funds have been transferred to the `seller`.

 * Lines 35 to 39 define the `reportFulfillment`.
 It takes in `p` (i.e. `product`) and `amt` (i.e. quantity requested by the `buyer`).